Presumed Innocent

 The Story in Brief

 Rusty Sabich is a senior prosecutor in a mid-sized American city who is assigned to investigate the murder of Carolyn Polhemus — a colleague, and a woman with whom he had an affair.
 When the investigation turns toward him, Rusty finds himself on the other side of the legal system he has spent his career operating, charged with a murder he may or may not have committed.
-Scott Turow's 1987 novel essentially invented the modern legal thriller as a literary form — it brought genuine legal expertise and psychological depth to a genre that had previously been content with courtroom drama.
-J.J.
-Abrams's 2024 Apple TV+ series, starring Jake Gyllenhaal, is the most successful screen adaptation yet of a novel that has waited thirty-seven years for a version equal to its ambitions.

 Key Differences

-Jake Gyllenhaal as Rusty
+Jake Gyllenhaal makes Rusty more visibly tormented

 Gyllenhaal brings to Rusty a specific quality of compressed intensity — a man keeping everything very slightly too controlled, whose composure is itself a kind of confession.
 It is one of his finest performances and one of the best reasons to watch the series.
-The novel's Rusty narrates in first person, which gives us access to his rationalizations and his self-deceptions in ways the camera can only suggest.
-Both versions of Rusty are compelling; the book's is more extensively self-aware about his own complicity.

-The contemporary update
+The contemporary update changes the texture

-The series updates the story from the late 1980s to the present day, which requires adjustments to the technology (DNA evidence, digital communications) and the social context.
-Abrams handles these updates deftly — the changes feel motivated rather than cosmetic, and the contemporary setting gives the series a freshness that a period-accurate adaptation might have lacked.
-The novel's period setting is, in retrospect, part of its texture; the series trades it for immediate relevance.
+Abrams and Kelley handle these updates deftly — the changes feel motivated rather than cosmetic, and the contemporary setting gives the series a freshness that a period-accurate adaptation might have lacked.
+The novel's 1980s setting is, in retrospect, part of its texture — the pre-digital world where evidence could be more easily manipulated or destroyed, the workplace culture where Rusty and Carolyn's affair would have been scandalous but not career-ending.

 Ruth Negga plays Rusty's wife with a coiled intelligence that makes every scene she's in more interesting.
-The novel's Barbara is a significant presence — her psychology is central to the story's resolution — but Negga expands the role considerably, giving Barbara a perspective and an agency the book provides more obliquely.
-This is one of the adaptation's genuine improvements on the source, and Negga is one of the main reasons to watch.
+The novel's Barbara is a significant presence — her psychology is central to the story's resolution — but Turow provides her perspective more obliquely, filtered through Rusty's narration and revealed fully only in the final pages.

 Both versions arrive at the same destination — the novel's final revelation is preserved — but the series builds to it across eight episodes, which gives the audience more time to develop competing theories and more investment in the answer.
-The novel's revelation lands in the final pages with the force of everything that has been withheld; the series' version is somewhat more anticipated but no less affecting.
-Different rhythms, equivalent impact.

 Should You Read First?

 Yes — the novel is the standard against which all legal thrillers are measured, and reading it first means experiencing the revelation as Turow constructed it rather than having the series' pacing shape your expectations.
-The series is excellent and worth watching; it is a companion to the book rather than a replacement for it.
+The book's first-person narration gives you access to Rusty's interior life in ways the series can only approximate, and Turow's legal expertise makes the procedural detail part of the story's intellectual pleasure rather than mere background.

 Verdict

 Turow's novel invented a genre and remains its finest exemplar — legally precise, psychologically complex, and constructed with a care that thirty-seven years have not diminished.
 Abrams's series is the best screen version yet: contemporary, well-cast, and anchored by Gyllenhaal and Negga at their best.
 The book is the masterwork; the series is the best argument for it you could put on television.
-Read first.
-Watch immediately after.